qiangyicheng/flory/docs/source/theory.rst

 over all possible phase counts :math:`N_\mathrm{p}`, phase volume fractions :math:`J_\alpha` and phase compositions :math:`\phi_i^{(\alpha)}`.
 To allow variable phase counts, we consider an ensemble of :math:`M` abstract compartments, where :math:`M` is much larger than the number of components :math:`N_\mathrm{p}`.
-Inspired by `polymeric field theories <https://doi.org/10.1088/0953-8984/10/37/002>`_, :mod:`mcmp` alleviates the problem of negative volume fractions during the relaxation dynamics and conserves the average volume fractions by extending the free energy into
+Inspired by `polymeric field theories <https://doi.org/10.1088/0953-8984/10/37/002>`_, :mod:`flory.mcmp` alleviates the problem of negative volume fractions during the relaxation dynamics and conserves the average volume fractions by extending the free energy into

 .. math::
     \bar{f} =